mfkiwl/rk-open-docs/Dept3/Linux/ApplicationNote/Rockchip_Instructions_Linux_Web_Configuration/Rockchip_Instructions_Linux_Web_Configuration_EN.md

 ②Review: Inquire video review and snap.
 Please refer to chapter 5.Review for details.

 ③Face: Set white list/black list and inquire record.
 Please refer to chapter 6.Face Recognition Manager for details.
+This item is a function of the IPC product, and gate products don‘t have this item.

+④Face Config: Correspond to config in Face.
+This item is a function of the gate product, and IPC products don‘t have this item.

+⑤Manage: Corresponding to member list, registration, snapshot record, control record function.
+This item is a function of the gate product, and IPC products do not have this item.

-④Config: Set most config of device.
+⑥Config: Set most config of device.
 Please refer to chapter 7.Config for details.

-⑤About: View copyright information.
+⑦About: View copyright information.

-⑥Language: Double click to switch English/Chinese.
+⑧Language: Double click to switch English/Chinese.

-⑦User Name: Show User name.
+⑨User Name: Show User name.

-⑧Logout: Logout and enter login page.
+⑩Logout: Logout and enter login page.

 ## Preview